ajaygupta1711/LambdaTestCertification/README.md

 1. Open the command prompt and navigate to the path where the respository is saved.
 2. Start using below mentioned command one by one.

-> set LT_USERNAME="ajay.gupta1711"
+a. set LT_USERNAME="ajay.gupta1711"
-> set LT_ACCESS_KEY="bqYNGEZJNRPsajxx5pBdMJSpze HNBFrSQEd9xJwnk5fQDZCC22"
+b. set LT_ACCESS_KEY="bqYNGEZJNRPsajxx5pBdMJSpze HNBFrSQEd9xJwnk5fQDZCC22"
-> npm install -g lambdatest-cypress-cli
+c. npm install -g lambdatest-cypress-cli
-> npm install
+d. npm install
-> lambdatest-cypress init --cv=10
+e. lambdatest-cypress init --cv=10
-> lambdatest-cypress run
+f. lambdatest-cypress run

 3. Opent the 'lambdatest-config.json' file and Update the Credentials and Specs Path (Use below option ## Setting up Your Authentication).